RonaldsonBellande/ROS_computer_vision/computer_vision/README.md

 Pan left and pan right are in terms of the robot's left and the robot's right.

-Now shut down everything that was launched by pressing q and Ctrl-C in the terminal.

 ### Object Detection Demo

-Second, try running the object detection demo, which uses the tiny YOLO v3 object detection network (https://pjreddie.com/darknet/yolo/).
+Second, which uses the tiny YOLO v3 object detection network (https://pjreddie.com/darknet/yolo/).
 RViz will display planar detection regions.
-Detection class labels will be printed to the terminal.
+Created models with be use for object detection with 2D and 3D Computer vision.

 ```
-roslaunch stretch_deep_perception stretch_detect_objects.launch
+roslaunch deep_perception robot_detect_objects.launch
 ```

-Once you're ready for the next demo, shut down everything that was launched by pressing q and Ctrl-C in the terminal.

 ### Body Landmark Detection Demo